SoarGroup/SoarGroup.github.io/docs/soar_manual/06_SemanticMemory.md

 will not have an effect until the database is used after an initialization.
 This happens either shortly after launch (on first use) or after a database initialization command is issued.
-To switch databases or database storage types while running, set your new parameters and then perform an –init command.
+To switch databases or database storage types while running, set your new parameters and then perform an --init command.

 The **path** parameter specifies the file system path the database is stored in.
 When path is set to a valid file system path and database mode is set to